ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 ## vtbl & vptr

 Where is vtable stored?
-Is this compiler dependent?
+Is it compiler dependent?
 Is vptr always offset 0 in an object memory layout?
 How about multiple inheritance?